jacsmith21/pretty-table/README.md

 * headers: The headers for each table [optional]
 * next: The function to call when the user clicks on the next button.
 The function is given (row, model) and expexts you to call row.update(newModel) with a new model [optional]
 * previous: The function to call when the user clicks on the previous button.
 The function is given (row, model) and expexts you to call row.update(newModel) with a new model [optional]

+## Building

+This library is built using mergejs, toposort & mergejs.
+To build simply run build.py in the build folder.

+## Testing

+Mocha and Chai are used to test this library.
+To run the tests:

+1. Install the dependencies: `$ npm install jquery jsdom underscore backbone mocha chai sinon sinon-chai testem -g`
+2. Run testem: `$ testem`
+3. Go to the webpage!

 ## Other